mikkouson/CinePedia/README.md

 You can customize certain aspects of the app by modifying the following files:

 - **`src/config.ts`**: Contains the configuration options for the TMDB API, such as base URL and endpoints.
-- **`src/constants.ts`**: Defines constants used throughout the app, such as routes and default values.
 - **`src/styles`**: Contains the styling files for the app.
-You can modify the CSS or add additional styles as needed.
+You can modify the Tailwind CSS or add additional styles as needed.

 ## Dependencies